goabstract/Marketing-for-Engineers/README.md

 * [Hashtagify](http://hashtagify.me/) helps you choose hashtags wisely.

 ### Facebook
 Facebook has many marketing options that could fit your company focus, budget and your current knowledge.
 To target your users on Facebook you can work with pages, ads, and groups.
-Learn about

 Facebook Pages:
 * Many interesting thoughts on content, post types and other beginners question: [The Ultimate Guide to Facebook Engagement in 2017](http://buzzsumo.com/blog/ultimate-guide-facebook-engagement-2017/) by Susan Moeller.